thomaspreece/OwnRecipes/README.md

 <hr />

-OwnRecipes is a recipe management site that allows users to create, share, and store their personal collection of recipes
+OwnRecipes is a recipe management site that allows users to create, share, and store their personal collection of recipes.

 This project was forked from OpenEats.
 See [the homepage](https://github.com/open-eats/OpenEats) for more information about OpenEats!